Minivera/Carleton-Web-Dev/src/wc-course-website/README.md

  they have access to most of the normal DOM api we are used to for normal DOM nodes.
 Here, we render the text "loading..." while we wait for the API to answer, and then render the "loaded" text once it has answered.

-Go back to our `index.js` file and add this line at the top: `import './userPosts.js';`.
+Go back to our `index.jsx` file and add this line at the top: `import './userPosts.js';`.
 Refresh the page and you should see the component render the loading, then loaded text.

 ## More components!